-Patterson Thuente IP is pleased to present the October/November 2018 issue of Ideas on Intellectual Property Law.
+Patterson Thuente IP is pleased to present the June/July issue of Ideas on Intellectual Property Law.
 We encourage you to read through it for ideas on how to best protect your intellectual property.

 Choosing the wrong name can be expensive.
 Gain essential knowledge on trademarks and the naming process.
 Introducing The Guide for Pursuing Legally Defensible & High-Value Trademarks – a collaborate effort with the branding experts Olive & Company.